 Step 3: Configure browser to support the latest TLS/SSL versions

-More often, the SSL handshake failure occurs due to a browser-related error such as protocol mismatch.
-For example, if the server supports only TLS 1.2, but the browser is configured only for TLS 1.0 or TLS 1.1, there’s a lack of mutually-supported protocol.
+More often, the SSL handshake failure occurs due to a browser-related error such as a protocol mismatch.
+For example, if the server supports only TLS 1.2, but the browser is configured only for TLS 1.0 or TLS 1.1, there’s a lack of mutually supported protocol.
 So this will lead to a TLS handshake failure.

 Steps to check the issue:

-• Under the Security section, check Use TLS 1.2 is selected.
-If not, check that option and also uncheck use SSL 2.0 and use SSL 3.0 (recommended)
+- Under the Security section, check that Use TLS 1.2 is selected.
+If not, check that option and also uncheck use SSL 2.0 and use SSL 3.0 (recommended).

-• Click Ok and check the handshake error has been resolved.
+- Click Ok to see if the handshake error has been resolved.

 Note: In Apple Safari or Mac OS, they dint provide any option to enable or disable SSL protocols.
 By default, TLS 1.2 will enable automatically.